Hemifacial Microsomia (HFM) in Children

 - An ophthalmologist to diagnose and treat eye and vision issues

-- An orthodontist to check and treat jaw growth and alignment
+- An orthodontist to check and treat jaw growth and tooth alignment

 - An otolaryngologist (ear, nose, and throat specialist) to check hearing loss

-- A speech therapist to give speech therapy
+- A speech therapist to help with language and communication issues

 HFM support groups can help you and your child.
 Ask your child’s healthcare provider about support groups in your area.